dashpay/docs/governance/eight-steps.rst

 Consider arrangements for large requests
   If you are requesting a significant amount of funding, there is an understandable concern that you will deliver on your promises to the network.
-Reach out to the `Dash Investment foundation <https://www.dashinvests.org/>` in advance for advice on escrow or providing equity, and make the conditions public and part of the proposal.
+Reach out to the `Dash Investment Foundation
+  <https://www.dashinvests.org/>`_ in advance for advice on escrow or
+  providing equity, and make the conditions public and part of the proposal.
 If your proposal is so large that uses a significant percentage of the budget, there is a risk that approving your proposal will bump smaller proposals out of the budget.
 Consider breaking your proposal into smaller monthly payments instead.

 See :ref:`this documentation <using-governance>` for specific instructions on how to create a proposal when you are ready.
 Good luck!